A spammer is a person who sends spam.

 Word of Mouth

-It is another popular scam all over the world.
-People receive an email saying that they have won a lottery and to get the money they should pay the transfer charges.
+This is another popular scam all over the world.
+People receive an email saying that they have won a lottery, and need to get the money.
+They should pay the transfer charges.
 Certainly, they do not receive any money.

 CAN-SPAM Act sets the rules for sending commercial emails and establishes the requirements.
 Also, the punitive measures for violation are specified.
 Discover more about the CAN-SPAM Act.